Chymyst/chymyst-core/docs/chymyst02.md

 ## Example: Benchmarking the concurrent counter

 To illustrate the usage of non-blocking and blocking molecules, let us consider the task of benchmarking the concurrent counter we have previously defined.
-The plan is to initialize the counter to a large value _N_, then to inject _N_ decrement molecules, and finally wait until the counter reaches the value 0.
+The plan is to initialize the counter to a large value _N_, then to emit _N_ decrement molecules, and finally wait until the counter reaches the value 0.
 We will use a blocking molecule to wait until this happens and thus to determine the time elapsed during the countdown.

 Let us now extend the previous reaction site to implement this new functionality.